nielsfaber/zoned-heating/readme.md

 It creates a 'link' between your main thermostat and smart radiator valves (TRVs).

-**Note:** This is a work-in-progress, so things may not work properly.
+**Note:** This project is not actively maintained, so things may not work properly due to HA updates.
 Report issues when you find them.

 ## Installation
-No HACS support yet, only manual installation is possible
+Integration is availble in HACS.
+This method is recommended due to ease of installation + updating.
+Steps for manual installation are as follows:
 1. Place files in `custom_components` folder.
 2. Restart HA to load the custom component.
 3. In HA, go to Configuration -> Integrations and click 'add integration'.
 Look for Zoned Heating.
 If it does not appear, reload your browser cache.